United Airlines Boeing loses wheel shortly after takeoff – DW – 07/09/2024

 United Airlines said the Boeing 757-200 lost the wheel after leaving Los Angeles International Airport but landed safely at its intended destination in Denver.

-"The wheel has been recovered in Los Angeles, and we are investigating what caused this event," the airline said in statement.
+"The wheel has been recovered in Los Angeles, and we are investigating what caused this event," the airline told DW in a statement.

 No injuries reported

-United said there were no reported injuries on the ground or onboard Flight 1001, which had been carrying 174 passengers and 7 crew.
+United said there were no reported injuries on the ground or onboard Flight 1001, which had been carrying 174 passengers and seven crew.

 This is the second time this year that a Boeing aircraft operated by United Airlines has lost a wheel after takeoff.